jrsmth/jara3/docs/technicalreferences.md

 ## Coding Standards
 * All functionality should be implemented following Top-Down TDD.
-* As part of the TDD refactoring step or when reviewing a PR, check that coding standards are met.
+* As part of the TDD refactoring step or when reviewing a PR, check that coding standards are met (see TINTK).
 * Set at least 15 mins aside to sit down and walk through a PR, before approving.